Picture this situation at school or university.

 After all, it’s no easy feat to deal with complex computer programmes and codes for hours a day.
 Its solitary nature is a plus for those who dislike interacting with others – after all, code can’t argue with you, right?

-A computer science programme is a perfect degree for introverts, especially detail-oriented ones.
+A computer science programme is a perfect degree for introverts, especially those who are detail-oriented.
 You need all the quiet you can get to focus, especially when a single misplaced semicolon could make the entire code fail.

 A degree in this field can lead you to work as a: